hbc/knowledgebase/computing/bcbio/bcbio_tips.md

+---
+title: Tips for bcbio
+description: This code helps with fixing jobs which timeout, and other general tips
+category: computing
+subcategory: bcbio
+tags: [bcbio, bash, hpc]
+---

 ## How to fix jobs bcbio jobs timing out

 The O2 cluster can take a really long time to schedule jobs.
 If you are having problems with bcbio timing out, set your --timeout parameter to something high, like this: